facebookresearch/Mephisto/packages/mephisto-task/README.md

 ## Usage (`useMephistoTask`)

-To integrate Mephisto with a front-end project, the easiest way is to use the provided React hook:
+To integrate Mephisto with a front-end task interface, the easiest way is to use the provided React hook:

 ```jsx
 import { useMephistoTask } from "mephisto-task";